 For instance, the admin has chosen ‘My Account’ against the “Menu Configuration” tab in the admin panel.

 That’s all for the Chrome Auto Login for WooCommerce.
-Still, have an issue feel free to add a ticket and let us know your views to make the module better webkul.uvdesk.com
+If you still have any issues, feel free to add a ticket and let us know your views on our Webkul Support System.

 Current Product Version - 1.0.0